-Where is the plumbing industry at now, and where is it going?
+Where is the plumbing industry now, and where is it going?

 I’ve taken a look into some statistics and want to share with you my view on those statistics and the industry as it is today.

-The Bureau of Labor Statistics (BLS) shows “employment of plumbers, pipe fitters, and steamfitters is projected to GROW 21% from 2012-2022, faster than the average for all occupations.”
-Note that the bureau’s average growth for jobs in the economy is 11% in comparison to plumbers 21% projected growth rate.
+The Bureau of Labor Statistics (BLS) shows “employment of plumbers, pipefitters, and steamfitters are projected to GROW 21% from 2012-2022, faster than the average for all occupations.”
+Note that the bureau’s average growth for jobs in the economy is 11% in comparison to plumber’s 21% projected growth rate.

-From my personal experience plumbing companies are always trying to find good qualified plumbers to work for them.
+From my personal experience, plumbing companies are always trying to find well-qualified plumbers to work for them.
 The demand often overwhelms the supply in this industry.